jspenger/jspenger.github.io/_posts/2021-02-17-bgw-protocol-and-beaver-triples.md

 # BGW Protocol and Beaver Triples

-For this week in our [Zoom Meetup](zoom-secure-multi-party-computation-study-group) we discussed the BGW protocol and Beaver triples [1, 2].
+In this week's [Zoom Meetup](zoom-secure-multi-party-computation-study-group) we discussed the BGW protocol and Beaver triples [1, 2].
 You can watch the virtual meetup of the presentation followed by open discussion:

 <div style="text-align: center;">